YValeri/dynamorio/api/samples/padloc_docs/PADLOC_SYSTEM.md

 Currently, this technique is expensive because of its simplicity.
 A more complex analysis can help improve performance by limiting the number of added instructions to a minimum.
 Several attempts have been made but aren't yet successful and will require more time to complete :

 - An analysis of the registers corrupted by the backend could help in removing some unnecessary save and restores.
 A simple version of it which looks at the registers used (not the corrupted ones only) is already in the code but currently unused
 - An intelligent save and restore mechanism to execute only the necessary moves could cut down the number of instructions further.
-An attempt is available on the "multiinstr" branch but it's slower than the simple version we have on the master branch while cutting down the number of instructions by half.
+An attempt is available on the "multiinstr" branch but it's slower than the simple version we have on the master branch while cutting down the number of instructions by half on the matmul test.
 Further investigation is required.
 - Limit the memory movements by utilizing unused registers and reorganise the register usage.

 ## Support